leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

 ```lean
 {{#example_decl Examples/MonadTransformers.lean Config}}
 ```
-This structures has default definitions for both fields.
+This structure has default definitions for both fields.
 The default `Config` uses Unicode display with no prefix.

 Users who invoke `doug` will need to be able to provide command-line arguments.